 5e: Set goals and timelines.
 It sounds like a job, but a relationship does require work, and you should check in with each other on what the next steps are.
 Where do you both see yourself in the next year or five years?
 You may be afraid to say you’re looking for “marriage,” but you don’t want to be with someone for five years expecting a proposal when they’re not looking to get married.

 Dating should be fun and purposeful.
 It should never be at the detriment of your emotions, mental health, or hormonal stability (aka stress).
-Whether we admit it or not, we’re all looking for something more: deeper connection, stronger intimacy, security, and a love that can stand the test of time.
+Whether we admit it or not, we’re all looking for something more: deeper connection, stronger closeness, security, and a love that can stand the test of time.
 Simply put: situationships are not for the long-term, but even in the short-term, situationships may impact how you view yourself and distort the meaning of a real, healthy relationship.

 And you deserve a real, healthy relationship.